-The Bank has implemented strong risk culture and considered it as one of the core values of the Bank and is endorsed by the Board of Directors ("the Board") and being followed by the senior management.
-The risk culture of the Bank is created through setting and complying with the risk management strategies and core risk management principles as well as establishing a sound risk management systems and effective risk management process to address material risks under normal and stressed conditions in a forward-looking approach.
-Risk awareness is promoted not only to business lines but also applied to all staff to enhance the Bank's overall risk management through appropriate training.
+The Group has implemented strong risk culture and considered it as one of the core values of the Group and is endorsed by the Board of Directors ("the Board") and being followed by the senior management.
+The risk culture of the Group is created through setting and complying with the risk management strategies and core risk management principles as well as establishing a sound risk management system and effective risk management process to address material risks under normal and stressed conditions in a forward-looking approach.
+Risk awareness is promoted not only to business lines but also applied to all staff to enhance the Group's overall risk management through appropriate training, workshops, annual declaration on key compliance controls and professional certifications.